islamicoccult/islamicoccult.github.io/_posts/2022-03-04-fien_de_block.md

 > one odd\].
 If both numbers are alike \[i.e. both even or odd\], then
 > the smallest of them is the winner.
 If they are equal, then one of
 > them both is the lord of the sword and the other one is the lord of
-> the pen, the dominant party is the party of the sword'[^15]
+> the pen, the dominant party is the party of the sword.[^15]

 In the table mentioned, the letters of the Arabic alphabet are given the following values:

-> 'And these are the values of the letters: *ālif*, *yā'*, *qāf* and
+> And these are the values of the letters: *ālif*, *yā'*, *qāf* and
-> *ghayn* have a value of one. *Bā*, *kāf* and *rā* have a value of two.
+> *ghayn* have a value of one. *Bāʾ*, *kāf* and *rāʾ* have a value of two.
 > *Jīm*, *lām* and *shīn* each have a value of three. *Dāl*, *mīm*,
-> *tā'* have a value of four. *Hā'*, *nūn*, *thā'* have a value of five.
+> *tā'* have a value of four. *Hāʾ*, *nūn*, *thāʾ* have a value of five.
-> *Wāw*, *sīn*, *khā'* each have a value of six. *Zā'*, *ʿayn* and
+> *Wāw*, *sīn*, *khāʾ* each have a value of six. *Zāʾ*, *ʿayn* and
-> *dhāl* have a value of seven. *Ḥā'*, *fā'* and *ḍāl* each have a value
+> *dhāl* have a value of seven. *Ḥāʾ*, *fāʾ* and *ḍāl* each have a value
-> of eight. *Ṭā'*, *ṣād* and *ḍhā'* have a value of nine.' [^16]
+> of eight. *Ṭāʾ*, *ṣād* and *ḍhāʾ* have a value of nine.[^16]

 In the case of the battle between Azbak min Ṭuṭukh and Aḥmad Ibn Hersek, the alphanumerical method requires its user to compare the value of the *ism* Azbak (1 + 7 + 2 + 2 = 12, of which the sum of the digits equals 3) to the value of the *ism* Aḥmad (1 + 8 + 4 + 4 = 17, of which the sum of the digits equals 8).
 In a battle between an eight and a three, that is between an odd and an even number, the highest number will be the victor.
 In this case, that is eight or Aḥmad ibn Hersek.
 The outcome of this calculation is written down in the text itself.
-However, as we know, the battle in Adana was won by the army of the sultanate.
-The authors do not discuss this explicitly, but, as explained above, Ibn Timurbāy emphasizes that Azbak did not lead the troups during the battle in Adana.
+However, as we know, the battle in Adana was won by the army of the sultanate of Cairo.
+The authors do not discuss this explicitly, but, as explained above, Ibn Timurbāy emphasizes that Azbak did not lead the troops during the battle in Adana.
 Instead, he appointed 'Timrāz, the '*amīr* of arms' (*amīr silāḥ*) as deputy and sent him to the city of Adana with the troops'[^17].
 The value of the *ism* Timrāz was 9 (4 + 4 + 2 + 1 + 7 = 18, sum of the digits is 9), as mentioned by Ibn Timurbāy elsewhere in the text.
 The impact of Timrāz on the outcome of the battle is not explicitly discussed here, but the enigmatic fragment in the text discussed above provides an explanation, and -- in that way -- also a clear example of how *'ilm aḥkām al-nujūm* and the science of letters relate to each other for these authors.

 ## The Malik of sciences and his Wazīr
-Both the stars and the names of the commanders provide part of th explanation on why the Mamluk army is the winning party here.
-Of course one could ask oneself how *'ilm aḥkām al-nujūm* is related to thi alphanumerical method.
-This is discussed by the authors in the firs part of the text on *al-ghālib wa-l maghlūb*.
-There, they introduc their view on knowledge.
+Both the stars and the names of the commanders provide part of the explanation on why the Mamluk army is the winning party here.
+Of course one could ask oneself how *ʿilm aḥkām al-nujūm* is related to this alphanumerical method.
+This is discussed by the authors in the first part of the text on *al-ghālib wa-l maghlūb*.
+There, they introduce their view on knowledge.
 They write:

-> 'Know that the letters, although they are inside the forms of the
+> Know that the letters, although they are inside the forms of the
 > soul, are the treasures in which God placed noble secrets and subtle
 > signs, \[that is\] some of the numbers whether in composition or in
 > singles, related to the state of their \[i.e. the beings'\]